iCalendar to CSV

 Provide valid iCalendar above to load output options.

 Map each VCF field to a normalized table column.
-Use Include to choose output lines.
+Use Include to choose output lines; Check all / Uncheck all sit under the mapping table.

 # VCF Field Mapping Include